-Normally, when the cat eats, the esophagus senses the force of the food on the walls, which initiates the process of muscle contraction, pushing the food down to the stomach, this is known as peristalsis.
+Megaesophagus is an enlargement of the esophagus, the muscular tube that connects the throat to the stomach.
+Normally, when the cat eats, the esophagus senses the force of the food on the walls, which initiates the process of muscle contraction, which pushes the food down to the stomach (called peristalsis).

 Acquired megaesophagus may be primary or secondary and has several possible causes.
 Remember that the esophagus is a muscular tube, so any condition which affects the muscles can cause megaesophagus.

 A congenital disorder in which a fetal blood vessel called the right aortic arch, fails to disappear as they should post birth.
 This vessel passes close to the esophagus and can cause it to become compressed, blocking the flow of food to the stomach.

 A congenital or acquired neuromuscular disorder that causes muscle weakness.
 All muscles are controlled by their own nerve, this nerve doesn’t directly connect to the muscle, there is a small gap between the two which is known as the neuromuscular junction.

 In order for a message to be transmitted from the nerve to the muscle, a chemical messenger called acetylcholine bridges the gap.
 It travels from the end of the nerve and attaches to the acetylcholine receptor.
 Cats affected by myasthenia gravis have an abnormal transmission between the two.

 An inherited disorder affecting some Norwegian Forest cats characterised by an inability to metabolise glycogen, a stored form of sugar in the body.
 Glycogen builds up in the tissues including the muscles which can lead to muscle weakness.

 A rare condition characterised by an inability of the autonomic nervous system (which works without conscious control) to function properly.
 The esophagus is a part of the autonomic nervous system and as such, may be affected in cats with this condition.